msherman/age-of-name/README.md

 Run `terraform apply -var="infra_bucket_name=your_infrastructure_bucket_nameh_here"` and after reviewing type `yes`.
 At this point wait for the bucket to be created.

-While it creates it is worth noting, this process is going to store local terraform state to your computer ideally this would be in the cloud, but it's a catch 22 as you need a bucket to store the state in, but don't have a bucket yet so a bucket needs to be created.
+This process is going to store local terraform state to your computer.
+Ideally this would be in the cloud, but it's a catch 22 as you need a bucket to store the state in, but don't have a bucket yet so a bucket needs to be created.
 It could be manually created, and the above could be skipped.

-Let's move on to creating the AWS CodePipeline and deploying our application to an S3 bucket.
+Let's move on to creating the AWS CodePipeline and deploying the application to an S3 bucket.
 ### Creating the pipeline
-Now we have an infrastructure bucket created we can start the process for creating the pipeline and deploying the React artifacts to S3.
+With the infrastructure bucket created we can start the process for creating the pipeline and deploying the React artifacts to S3.
 There are a few approaches that can be taken to running the terraform code.

 I will outline two of them.

 **First option:**
 1. In your terminal navigate to the [config/](config) directory